ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 1. Run the Migration Toolkit for Application Binaries passing the binaryInputPath to CustomerOrderServicesApp and the `–inventory` action as shown below.

-`java –jar binaryAppScanner.jar ~/Downloads/CustomerOrderServicesApp-0.1.0-WAS7.ear –inventory`
+`java -jar binaryAppScanner.jar ~/Downloads/CustomerOrderServicesApp-0.1.0-WAS7.ear –inventory`

 2. The Application Inventory Report will be displayed in the web browser.